-Established in 2018, the McCain-Ravenel Center for Moral and Intellectual Courage coordinates and supports signature initiatives at Episcopal, including the Washington Program, Global Programs, Leadership and Ethics, Outdoor Leadership, and Service and Civic Engagement.
+Established in 2018, the McCain-Ravenel Center for Intellectual and Moral Courage coordinates and supports signature initiatives at Episcopal, including the Washington Program, Global Programs, Leadership and Ethics, Outdoor Leadership, and Service and Civic Engagement.
 The center staff also help faculty and staff connect students with the resources of Washington and design programs that advance the mission of the School: to prepare young adults with intellectual and moral courage.

 The center’s goal is to prepare students for life outside Episcopal and to help them embody the Portrait of a Graduate, much like Ravenel did for McCain.
 The senator once said: “Mr. Ravenel changed my life.
 He gave me some moorings and a compass.
 He used his classroom as not only a way to teach English but also to teach values and standards and morals.